MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/6-create-pagemodel.md

 Binding to properties can reduce the amount of code you have to write.
 Binding reduces code by using the same property to render fields such as in `<input asp-for="Product.Name">`.

-## Built-in server-side model validation using ASP.NET Core *:::no-loc text="Data Annotations":::*
+## Built-in server-side model validation using ASP.NET Core data annotations

 Model binding and validation functionality are built-in when you create a ASP.NET Core web application.
 Both automatically occur before the execution of a Razor Page's handler method.
 So the *:::no-loc text="OnPostAsync":::* handler method only needs to verify the outcome of that validation.